www.HemorrhoidsHemroids.com

 Due to the lifestyle being mostly responsible, then apart from pregnancy ones and very mild cases that tend to come and go, very rarely do they get better on their own.
 Normally they just get worse along with their symptoms of pain and suffering, while you become more and more unhealthy.

-1. There are several types of hemoids and the treatment you choose depends on the type you have.
+The treatment you choose depends on the type of hemroid you have too.

 What are hemorrhoids?
 A video clip presented by Dr. J. Hogg - should open in your computers video player.